-The agenda, including all supporting documentation to be reviewed, are provided to IRB members approximately one week prior to each meeting.
+The agenda, including all supporting documentation to be reviewed, is available to all IRB members approximately one week prior to each meeting in IRB Manager.
 Updated information, such as revisions, may be distributed prior to a full Board meeting as needed.